See all the photos of this beautiful Samba bus from our restoration workshop!

 The beginning to this green machine is just about to get underway!
 Here are some of the before images before this bus undergoes a complete makeover.

 To get started on everything we are going to have to remove the outer layer of this bus to evaluate the condition of the metal panels and see if we can salvage something or if we need to replace everything.
 Here the side panels are sandblasted and some welding is done to mend the deteriorated areas.

 Stage 3: Undercarriage Work

 All undercarriage parts are replaced with new pieces.
-If we know that we change them with new parts, then we always change then.
+If we know that we change them with new parts, then we always change them.
 New floor panels are then also welded in place.
-And the infamous green coating is used to protect the metal from rusting while going through phases
+And the infamous green coating is used to protect the metal from rusting while going through phases.

 Stage 4: Window Frame Restoration